Welcome to today's edition of the Rush 24-7 podcast.

 You live in a great part of the world.

-You know, there was a house up there on I think it in fact it was in Pittsburgh, uh what they used to call the Indian Stream Republic, where the border was rather messily drawn.
+I think, in fact, it was in Pittsburgh, what they used to call the Indian Stream Republic, where the border was rather messily drawn.

-There was a house uh that was straddled the US Canadian border, and in fact the double bed uh straddled the US Canadian border, and I think it was the man slept in America and his wife slept in Canada.
+And I think it was the man slept in America and his wife slept in Canada.

-But uh fantastic part of the fantastic part of the world.
+But fantastic part of the world.

 Amazon.com.

-Shane you're on the air.
+Shane, you're on the air.

 How are you doing today?

-Good, uh good thanks.
+Good, good, thanks.

 I'm actually a drug rep, so I'm sure I'm hated by a lot of people for that as well.